mesowatch

 asbestos chrysotile fibers that cause lung disease, COPD, lung cancer, mesothelioma

 Asbestos is a heat-resistant, strong, and highly flexible mineral.
-It was widely used as a key ingredient in various types of construction materials and cloth.
+It was widely used as a key ingredient in various construction materials and cloth.
 However, research has found that asbestos is carcinogenic.

 What is Asbestos?